Stefantb/nvim-projects/README.md

 - [X] Associated sessions with each project managed by [vim-startify](https://github.com/mhinz/vim-startify)
 - [X] Easy integration to show projects listed on the startify screen.
 - [X] Plug in API for extending functionality, build tasks is a showcase for this.
-- [o] An API for other plugins (my config) to query the current project.
+- [X] An API for other plugins (my config) to query the current project.
-    - [X] A very minimalist and restricted set of query functions that do what I need.
-    - [ ] Something more?

 Immediately building upon this base, is the built in build management:
 - [X] Commands to run build tasks, cancel builds and easily swicth the